dola2164-png/Recoup/README.md

   <img src="https://img.shields.io/badge/Razorpay_Buildathon-AI_Revenue_Recovery_Track-0A1F44?style=flat-square" alt="Razorpay Buildathon">
 </p>

-Submission for the **Razorpay Buildathon — AI Revenue Recovery Track**.

 Recoup is an autonomous revenue recovery agent pipeline that detects failed or at-risk transactions, **diagnoses the root cause of failure** (not just the failure code), executes bounded recovery interventions (retries, localized WhatsApp reminders), tracks every step in a central append-only audit trail, and escalates unresolved cases to a human review queue.